Sidney Michaelson

-Sidney Michaelson FRSE FIMA FSA FBCS (5 December 1925 – 21 February 1991) was Scotland's first professor of Computer Science.
+Sidney Michaelson (5 December 1925 – 21 February 1991) was Scotland's first professor of Computer Science.
 He was joint founder of the Institute of Mathematics and its Applications.
 As an author he is remembered for his analysis of the Bible.

 Life

 He was born on 5 December 1925 in the East End of London into a relatively poor family.
+He attended Raine's Foundation School.
 Academically brilliant he won a scholarship to Imperial College, London.
 He studied mathematics and graduated in 1946.
 Subsequently he was co-designer of the Imperial College Computing Engine with Tony Brooker and Ken Tocher.
 He began lecturing at Imperial College in 1949.
 In 1963 he moved to the University of Edinburgh as Director of its newly founded Computer Unit, and in 1969 became the first Professor of Computer Science.